History of Brett Kavanaugh in Timeline

 In October 2011, Kavanaugh dissented when the circuit court found that a ban on the sale of semi-automatic rifles was permissible under the Second Amendment.

-November 2011: Dissent on Affordable Care Act
+November 2011: Dissent on the Patient Protection and Affordable Care Act

-In November 2011, Brett Kavanaugh dissented when the D.C.
+In November 2011, Kavanaugh dissented when the D.C.
 Circuit upheld the Patient Protection and Affordable Care Act (ACA), arguing that the court lacked jurisdiction in the case.

-2011: Kavanaugh taught at Yale Law School
+2011: Teaching at Yale Law School

 In 2011, Kavanaugh taught National Security and Foreign Relations Law at Yale Law School.

-March 2012: Kavanaugh Rules on Thimerosal in Vaccines
+March 2012: Kavanaugh on Thimerosal in Vaccines

 In March 2012, Kavanaugh wrote the opinion in Coalition for Mercury-Free Drugs v.
 Sebelius, holding that opponents of thimerosal-preserved vaccines lacked standing to challenge determinations by the Food and Drug Administration that vaccines and their components are safe and effective.

-October 2012: Kavanaugh on Ex Post Facto Clause in Hamdan Case
+October 2012: Kavanaugh on Prosecuting Salim Hamdan

 In October 2012, Kavanaugh wrote for a unanimous court when it found that the Constitution's Ex Post Facto Clause made it unlawful for the government to prosecute Salim Hamdan under the Military Commissions Act of 2006 on charges of providing material support for terrorism.